borchero/meerkat-legacy/README.md

 Additional configuration options are documented [here](https://registry.terraform.io/modules/borchero/meerkat/vault?tab=inputs).

-Meerkat also expects to receive database credentials from Vault.
-Database configuration is, however, not included in the Terraform module.
+Optionally, Meerkat can also be configured to receive database credentials from Vault.
+The corresponding configuration is, however, not included in the Terraform module.

 ### Deploying Meerkat